eProsima/vulcanexus/docs/rst/tutorials/cloud/microservices_cloud/microservices_cloud.rst

 In this case there are also two participants, two communication interfaces for the DDS Router.
 The first one communicates the DDS Router with any ROS 2 node, while the second one enables to establish a communication channel with another DDS Router.

-Even so there are some differences in the second participant that are worth mentioning:

-#.
-The ``id`` of this participant is different from the previous one, ``1`` in this case.
-    This is because, as mentioned above, the ids of this type of participant must be unique in the entire DDS Router network.

-#.
-This participant sets a listening address (``listening-addresses``), rather than a connection address.
+Although quite similar to the WAN participant in the DDS Router Edge instance, notice that this participant sets a listening address (``listening-addresses``), rather than a connection address.
 This is because it is the participant that waits for incoming communications since it has this network address exposed and accessible from the Internet.

 To finish, as done in the previous steps, setup the Vulcanexus environment sourcing the `setup.bash` file and run the DDS Router Cloud with the above configuration.